Structural Bias Beyond Homophily: A Study of Fairness in Link Prediction: Structural Biases and Fairness in Link Prediction

-Positive values indicate an advantage for the non-sensitive group, while $\omega_{M}(\mathcal{G}) = 0$ corresponds to parity. \end{definition} This unified framework allows us to evaluate disparate structural advantages consistently across metrics.
+Positive values indicate a structural advantage for the non-sensitive group, while $\omega_{M}(\mathcal{G}) = 0$ corresponds to parity. \end{definition}

-Beyond static topology, we include flow-based node measures such as effective resistance and information control \cite{arnaiz2023structural}, which model the dynamics of information dissemination via random walks.
-These dynamic measures capture biases in how information spreads locally, identifying disparities not evident through classical centrality or neighborhood statistics.
-For instance, two groups might have similar average degree but differ in effective resistance, indicating differences in accessibility or resilience in information flow.
+Beyond static topology, we include flow-based measures such as effective resistance measures ($\isolation$, $\diameter$ and $\control$)~\cite{arnaiz2023structural}, which model nodes' information dissemination via random walks.
+Two groups may exhibit similar average degree yet differ substantially in effective resistance, reflecting asymmetries in accessibility or resilience in information flow that static measures cannot capture.